xcite-db/Unquery/README.md

 *Can I use it?
 Do I need to pay?*

-unQLite is an open source project, disctributed under the terms Apache 2.0.
+unq is an open source project, disctributed under the terms Apache 2.0.
 So it is completely free.